 Other Notable Features of the Baofeng BF-888S

-The Baofeng BF-888S has power-saving features to extend battery life, has Low voltage sound alert, and an Incredible charge power.
+The Baofeng BF-888S has power-saving features to extend battery life, a Low voltage sound alert, and an Incredible charge power.

 The frequency range of the radio is 400-470MHz alongside 16 channels.

-Built-in high illumination flash to show the way in the dark during emergencies and power outage.
+Built-in high illumination flash to show the way in the dark during emergencies and power outages.

 Has CCTS/DCS function.

 - Durable and easy to use.

 - It doesn’t require a license to operate.

 - It has only 16 channels.